coast-framework/coast/docs/Contribution.md

 When adding a new feature to the core of the framework, be sure to create or add to one of the markdown doc files in `docs/`.

 This will help everyone understand your feature and keep the documentation updated.

-## Testing

-Before providing a pull request be sure to test the feature you are adding or create a regression test to show how a piece of code fails under specific circumstance while providing a bug fix.